aminnairi/prophecy/README.md

 ## What's left to do?

+- Include issues and core packages into a `future` package
 - Add more packages and packages functions
 - Document the whole API once it gets out of the real-world testing phase
 - Add support for command line interface using `readline`